21pdavis/RogueLikeGame/README.md

 # Terminal Game
-Demonstration of C++ OOP event-driven programming fundamentals through an ASCII RPG (roleplaying game) developed with SDL2.
+Demonstration of C++ OOP event-driven programming fundamentals through a simple ASCII game demo developed with SDL2.
 Blends older, C-style programming when interfacing with SDL2 with more modern C++ features like smart pointers for cleaner memory management.